RafayKhattak/web-dev-practice/Rock-Paper-Scissor/README.md

 # Rock Paper Scissor

 This is a simple Rock Paper Scissor game implemented in HTML, CSS, and JavaScript.
 It allows the user to play against the computer and see the results of each round.
+LIVE DEMO: https://rock-paper-scissor.rafaykhattak.repl.co

 ![Screenshot (41)](https://github.com/RafayKhattak/web-dev-practice/assets/90026724/3ce79297-ba13-4caa-ba8a-26d462650918)